APPENDIX E

 be printed out as if it had been entered manually.

-A maximum of 16 athtetes are allowed per race photo.
+A maximum of 16 athletes are allowed per race photo.

-Guest athletes will be removed automatically and held as seperate race(s).
+Non scoring athletes will be removed automatically and treated as separate race(s).

 Advice